March 23, 2023

 Surf Dive La Jolla Shores is also on the main drag.
 Similar to Everyday, they offer both private and group lessons up to five people year-round.
 Surf Diva La Jolla Shores also hosts their own version of half and full day surf camps, but year-round instead of summer only.

-surf diva la jolla shores
+la jolla shores surf lessons

 Either way, you can’t go wrong with either of these shops giving beach surf lessons in La Jolla Shores.
 If you are looking for a lesson in North County San Diego, try booking a private lesson with me.

-Surf Breaks Near La Jolla Shores
+Surf Breaks Near La Jolla Shores Beach

 • La Jolla Cove